DrMarkusVoss/pumla/pumla_UsersGuide.md

 non-re-usable instance of a re-usable element.
 So it is a convencience function simplifying the instantiation process with at the same time creating the proper relation between instance and class element.

+### `PUMLAInstanceOf( model_elem_alias : string, inst_alias : string, inst_name : string (optional))`
+Creates a re-usable instance of a model element with alias `model_elem_alias` that is inside the model repository and names the instances `inst_name` with the alias.
+This is only allowed to be called within an instance definition file (marked with `'PUMLAINSTANCES` in the second line of the file.

+### `PUMLAPutInterface( "ifname": string, ifalias : string, elemalias : string, $type="":string)`
+Creates an interface with name and alias that belongs to element referenced by `elem_alias`. `type` is the kind of connection between the interface and the model element and can be `in`, `out`, `inout` or empty which translates to a non-directional connections ("--").

+### `PUMLARelation(startalias : string, endalias : string, "reltype" : string, "reltxt" : string (optional), "relid" : string (optional))`
+Creates a re-usable relation between the two elements starting at element with alias `startalias` and end at element with alias `endalias`.
+The type of relation can be any PlantUML compatible relation like `"--", "-->", "..>", "<..>", ...`. `reltxt` is a description of the relation that will be put next to the relation when put on a diagram. `relid` can be used as unique identifier to reference to the relation.
+If not given, `pumla` automatically creates the id by combining start and end alias.
+This relation is created only in the relations repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutRelation(...)` (or PutAll...).

+### `PUMLAConnection(startalias : string, endalias : string, "contype" : string, "contxt" : string (optional), "conid" : string (optional))`
+Creates a connection between the two interfaces starting at interface with alias `startalias` and end at interface with alias `endalias`.
+The type of connection can be any PlantUML compatible relation or connection like `"--", "-->", "..>", "<..>", ...`. `contxt` is a description of the connection that will be put next to the relation when put on a diagram. `conid` can be used as unique identifier to reference to the connection.
+If not given, `pumla` automatically creates the id by combining start and end alias.
+This connection is created only in the connections repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutConnection(...)` (or PutAll...).

+### `PUMLAPutRelation("relid" : string)`
+Puts the relation with the given ID onto the diagram.
+The ID must refer to a relation in the relations repository.

+### `PUMLAPutRelationsForElement(elemalias, "reltype" : string (optional)`
+Puts all relations from the relations repository onto the diagram, that are associated with the model element with the given `elemalias`, meaning it starts or ends at that element.
+If also a relation type is given with `reltype`, then only the relations of that type will be put onto the diagram.

+### `PUMLAPutAllRelations()`
+Puts all relations from the relations repository onto the diagram.

+### `PUMLAPutConnection("conid" : string)`
+Puts the connection with the given ID onto the diagram.
+The ID must refer to a relation in the connections repository.

+### `PUMLAPutAllConnections()`
+Puts all connections from the connections repository onto the diagram.

 ### `AddTaggedValue( tag : string, value : string )`
 Adds a tag/value pair to the tagged value table of the